Pros and Cons of Reverse Mortgages

 Author picture

-Homeowners with equity in their homes often seek to tap their equity to improve their finances.
+Homeowners with equity in their homes often seek to tap into that equity to improve their finances.
 However, most mortgage programs require monthly payments in exchange for providing extra cash.
 Senior homeowners have access to reverse mortgages, which can provide them with the money they need while eliminating all monthly mortgage payments.

 Key insights